Tim Pickup: Super League

 When Peter Moore decided to stand down from his post as Chief Executive of Canterbury in the mid-1990s, he offered the CEO position to Tim Pickup, who in turn declined for personal reasons.
-With the advent of Super League the following year in 1995, Moore campaigned heavily for Pickup to become Foundation CEO of the ill-fated Adelaide Rams Franchise, a position he accepted and held for under a year.
+With the advent of Super League the following year in 1995, Moore campaigned heavily for Pickup to become Foundation CEO of the ill-fated Adelaide Rams Franchise, a position he accepted and held for just under a year.

 Pickup was present for the entire Super League court proceedings as chief of the Rams.
-He moved on from that position into retirement after the ARL injunction prevented Super League from kicking off in the 1996 season.
-After traveling to Africa for a year in 1997, Tim spent 1998 in Russia and Mongolia before returning to Australia and the Bulldogs in 1999, in an official capacity as a Director in 2002.
+He moved on from that position into retirement after the ARL injunction prevented Super League from kicking off in the 1996 season and was delayed indefinitely.
+After traveling to Africa for a year in 1997, Pickup spent 1998 in Russia and Mongolia before returning to Australia and the Bulldogs in 1999, in an official capacity as a director in 2002.

 Salary cap scandal

-In the wake of Canterbury's 2002 Salary Cap scandal, Tim Pickup was recruited by then CEO Steve Mortimer to a place on his hand-picked Board.
-He was one of a host of former Bulldogs players such as Clive Gartner, George Peponis and Terry Lamb among others, assembled to restore pride in the jersey after the former regime nearly crippled the club.
-Unprecedented NRL penalties included a record fine ($500K) and deduction of competition points (37) that sent the team from first to last and claim the wooden spoon, on the back of 17 straight victories.
-Pickup stayed on until the club got back on its feet, even through the Coffs Harbour scandal that followed two years later.
+In the wake of Canterbury's 2002 Salary Cap scandal, Pickup was recruited by CEO Steve Mortimer for his hand-picked Board, alongside several other former Bulldogs players including Clive Gartner, George Peponis and Terry Lamb, in an attempt to restore club pride after troubles under the previous management.
+Unprecedented NRL penalties included a record fine ($500K) and deduction of competition points (37) that sent the team from first to last place, claiming the wooden spoon on the back of 17 straight victories.
+Pickup stayed on until the club recovered, including through the Coffs Harbour scandal that followed two years later.

-Unhappy with the unfair dismissal of former teammate Garry Hughes in that incident's aftermath, Pickup strongly disagreed with the scapegoat sacking of Hughes and left quietly, along with Gartner after the Bulldogs won the 2004 NRL Premiership the same season.
+Pickup left the club in the aftermath of that incident, after the Bulldogs won the 2004 NRL Premiership, unhappy at the circumstances of the dismissal of former teammate Garry Hughes.